The Ajazz K870T is a keyboard that’s absolutely packed with desired features such as Bluetooth connectivity and RGB lighting.

 In our test sample, we had the black switches and they didn’t feel too bad for a clone switch.

-The only disappointment is the lack of knowledge about them but just that they have similar specs to Cherry’s MX switches.
+The only disappointment is the lack of information about them other than that they have similar specs to Cherry’s MX switches.

-The stabilizers are your regular Cherry style plate-mounted style, so they attach to the top plate.
+The stabilizers are in standard Cherry style plate-mounted style, so they attach to the top plate.

 The spacebar feels pretty stable but the other stabilized keys are unfortunately quite rattly.
 In addition to that, there is no factory lube.
-As a result, the sound provides a loud metallic ping sound.
+As a result, there is a loud metallic ping sound when keys are pressed.

-This is not bad for the price but you definitely get what you pay for.
-It is on par with the majority of keyboards for the price
+Again, this is not bad for the price but you definitely get what you pay for.
+It is on par with the other keyboards at this price.

-The spacebar may feel better than the other stabs but the sound of all the stabilizers could be improved by modding the stabs.
+The spacebar may feel better than the other stabilizers, but the sound of all the stabilizers could be improved by modding them.